sommerc/careless/README.md

 [CAREless user interface](vid/bif_care_demo_01.mp4)

 ### Input selection and patch extraction
-0. Clone this repository with `git clone https://github.com/sommerc/careless`
-1. Copy and rename the IPython notebook template file: `careless_care.ipynb` to `my_care_project.ipynb`
-2. Open your renamed `my_care_project.ipynb` file in Jupyter Lab.
-3. In order to train CARE, the path to the image pairs needs to be specified.
+In order to train CARE, the path to the image pairs needs to be specified.
 Then, choose images for low and high quality respectively using a wild-card (e.g. `low*.tif` and `high*.tif`).
 The images will be converted and image patches are extracted.
 This step is required for efficient GPU execution.
 Choose patch sizes for your input dimensions `(Z)YX` and set how many patches should be extracted per image pair.
 After image patches have been extracted, they are saved to the output directory.

 ### Training the network
 The training of a neural network is done iteratively in `epochs`.
 In each epoch, the network weights' are updated by optimizing a loss function on `steps_per_epoch` batches of image patches.
 The size of the batches is given by `batch_size`.
 To make use of all your image data, select `steps_per_epoch = #patches / batch_size`.
 Per default, 10% of patches are used for validation and not used in training.